 In 2011, USU’s offense was statistically one of the best in the country as it led the WAC and ranked sixth in the nation in rushing offense (282.69 ypg).
 USU also ranked first in the WAC and 18th in the nation in passing efficiency (151.8), first in the WAC and 23rd in the nation in scoring offense (33.62 ppg), and second in the WAC and 20th in the nation in total offense (457.31 ypg).

 Bouknight came to Utah State after one season at his alma mater of Wyoming, where he was an offensive graduate assistant, working with UW’s wide receivers.

 Bouknight concluded his college career ranked No. 20 in NCAA history in both career receiving yards (3,626) and career receptions (250).
-After graduating from Wyoming in the spring of 2006, Bouknight signed a free agent contract with the Carolina Panthers and went to camp with the Panthers in the summer of 2006.
+After graduating from Wyoming in the spring of 2006, Bouknight signed a NFL free agent contract with the Carolina Panthers and went to camp with the Panthers in the summer of 2006.
 He later played in NFL Europe in the summer of 2007, before signing as a free agent with the Tampa Bay Buccaneers later that summer and attended camp with Tampa Bay in 2007.

 During his senior season at Wyoming, he was one of 15 semifinalists for the 2005 Biletnikoff Award, which honors the nation’s top college receiver each season.
 He also earned honorable mention All-America honors from College Football News in 2005, along with earning first-team all-Mountain West honors.
 The College Football News also selected him to its all-Mountain West first-team.
 For the 2005 season, he ranked No. 9 in the NCAA in average receiving yards per game (101.45 ypg), No. 15 in total receiving yards (1,116), No. 10 in all-purpose yards (160.45), No. 12 in average receptions per game (7.00), and No. 11 in kickoff returns (27.75).
 He concluded his career ranked No. 2 in Mountain West history in both receptions (250) and receiving yards (3,626).